amar-r/SSHThings/posts/first-post.md

 ---
-title: "Welcome to DOIT - My First Blog Post"
+title: "Welcome to sshthings - My First Blog Post"
 date: "2024-01-15"
-excerpt: "An introduction to my personal blog where I'll be sharing homelab projects, automation experiments, and technical insights."
+excerpt: "An introduction to my personal blog where I'll be sharing self-hosting projects, automation experiments, and infrastructure insights."
-tags: ["introduction", "blog", "homelab"]
+tags: ["welcome", "introduction", "self-hosting"]
-readTime: 3
+readTime: 5
 ---

-# Welcome to DOIT - My First Blog Post
+# Welcome to sshthings - My First Blog Post

-Hello and welcome to **DOIT** - Docs Of Interesting Things!
-This is my personal blog where I'll be sharing my journey through technology, homelab projects, and automation experiments.
+Hello and welcome to **sshthings**!
+This is my personal blog where I'll be sharing my journey through self-hosting, infrastructure automation, and technology experiments.

 ## What to Expect

 This blog will cover a variety of topics including:

-- **Homelab Projects**: Server setups, networking configurations, and infrastructure management
-- **Automation**: Scripts, tools, and workflows that make life easier
-- **Technical Insights**: Lessons learned from real-world projects and experiments
-- **Tutorials**: Step-by-step guides for common tasks and setups
+- **Self-Hosting Projects**: Docker containers, Kubernetes clusters, and home server setups
+- **Infrastructure Automation**: Terraform, Ansible, and CI/CD pipelines
+- **Cloud Solutions**: AWS, Azure, and multi-cloud strategies
+- **DevOps Practices**: Monitoring, logging, and security best practices
+- **Technology Experiments**: New tools, frameworks, and methodologies

+## My Background

+I'm a Lead Systems Engineer with over 13 years of experience in cloud infrastructure, automation, and security.
+I've worked with various technologies and platforms, and I'm passionate about sharing knowledge and learning from the community.

-## Why "DOIT"?
+## Why "sshthings"?

-The name "DOIT" stands for **Docs Of Interesting Things**.
-It's a simple reminder that documentation is crucial in technology, and that sharing knowledge helps everyone grow.
+The name "sshthings" represents my focus on **self-hosting** and **infrastructure** projects.
+SSH (Secure Shell) is a fundamental tool for managing remote systems, and it symbolizes the technical foundation of the topics I'll be covering here.

 ## My Approach

 I believe in:
 - **Learning in Public**: Sharing both successes and failures
-- **Practical Examples**: Real code and configurations you can use
+- **Practical Examples**: Real-world implementations and code snippets
-- **Clear Documentation**: Step-by-step guides that actually work
-- **Community**: Engaging with others who share similar interests
+- **Community Focus**: Engaging with others who share similar interests

-## Getting Started

-If you're new here, I recommend starting with:
-1. The [About](/about) page to learn more about me
-2. The [Blog](/blog) section to explore existing posts
-3. The [Contact](/contact) page if you want to connect

-## What's Next?

-I have several posts planned covering:
-- My homelab setup and architecture
-- Automation workflows for daily tasks
-- Infrastructure as Code examples
-- Monitoring and logging solutions
+- **Continuous Improvement**: Always exploring new technologies and approaches

-Stay tuned for more content, and feel free to reach out if you have questions or suggestions!
+Stay tuned for more content about self-hosting adventures, automation experiments, and infrastructure insights!

----

-*This is just the beginning.
-Let's build something interesting together.*